 Marc’s wake was standing room only.
 The line for expressing condolences to the family was nearly a mile long, and it took more than six hours for friends and family to pass through.
 His wife Jennifer embraced and spoke with every person that was there.
 It was truly an evening of love, laughter, and sorrow.

-Before he passed, Marc affected me and our family in so many ways.
+Before he passed, Marc affected our family and me in so many ways.
 He fostered a sense of pride in our school, which was fitting since we are the Lions.
 He also instilled a sense of community, suggesting we take care of one another, and that life is done best together—that we were “better together”—and those were words he lived by.

 . . .

 Aside from showing support for, and learning from, members of the greater WordPress community, the primary reason I went was to engage deeper with the Genesis community.
-I knew there was going to be a number of customers, designers, and developers there, so I wanted to be present.
+I knew there was going to be many customers, designers, and developers there, so I wanted to be present.

 On Saturday night, more than a hundred people showed up to our Genesis meetup, and I was overwhelmed with gratitude.
-I was thankful that folks chose to be there, that folks choose to use our products, and that they trust us enough to build their businesses around them.
+I was thankful that folks chose to be there, that they decide to use our products, and that they trust us enough to build their businesses around them.

 . . .